ewjay/fapiwiki/FAPI_Meeting_Notes_2022-04-21_Pacific.rst

 * Issue #469.
 Version profile.
 In Atlandtic call this has been discussed there is a different point of view.
 If there is different POV then we should update the issue.
 * * How is transition between supporting FAPI profiles?
 Mark to review and provide input.
 * * https://bitbucket.org/openid/fapi/issues/469/add-protocol-version-and-variant
-* Change name of FAPI Issue #479. - There is push back on nameing .
+* Change name of FAPI Issue #479. - There is push back on name proposal .
 The concern/sentiment was - it already provides a level of financial grade even a finanacial entity can implement.
 They did not want yet another name change.
 More constructive was explaination of financial grade level.
 Fortified means something but not concrete as Financial Grade - which explain as fianancial grade level.
 * FAPI1Adv - Issue # 494
 * * It may cause interoperability issue, Not prohibited in spec to return only the subset it could expand the scope at its indescretion.
 * * Expected : The spec should generate an error when subset is returned.
 Not to return scope that has not been asked.